Guest Speaker: Michelle Munro of Fidelity Investments.

-We are in the process of planning this event.
-It will be held at the White Carnation banquet hall in Holmesville with a delicious lunch and tasty treats served by the new owners.
-Additional details about the presentation will be available soon.
-Registration required.
+This event is being held at the White Carnation banquet hall in Holmesville with a delicious lunch and tasty treats served by the new owners.
+REGISTRATION REQUIRED.

 By registering for this event, you agree to have your name and email address added to our records for the purpose of notifying you of other upcoming seminars, announcements and our quarterly newsletter.
 You can unsubscribe at anytime.